tokenly/api-docs/sources/xwallet/includes/sends/_02-newSend.md

 Creates a new, unsigned transaction.
 XWallet will not allow any further transaction creation for this address until you either submit or destroy this transaction.

-UTXOs are provided to sign the inputs to the transaction.
+UTXOs are provided in order to sign the inputs for this transaction.
+UTXO amounts are in satoshis.

 ### HTTP Request